ai2cm/fv3gfs-wrapper/docs/usage.rst

 -------

 Sometimes you may want to write out model state to disk so that you can restart the model from this state later.
-The FV3GFS Fortran model provides functionality to do so, but in its present version fails to load or save data from the physics package.
-We will describe functions to interface with these Fortran restarts further below.
+The FV3GFS Fortran model provides functionality to do so -- we will describe functions to interface with these Fortran restarts further below.

 As a replacement, we provide a python-centric method for saving out and loading model state.